catseye/tree/README.markdown

 `tree`
 ======

+_Version 1.1_

-This is `tree`, a command-line tool that displays an indented directory tree, similar to "The Tree Command for Linux" except simpler.
+This is Cat's Eye Technologies' `tree`, a command-line tool that displays an indented directory tree, similar to "The Tree Command for Linux" except simpler.
 It:

 *   is written in Python (tested with 2.7.12 and 3.5.2)
 *   is small and has no dependencies besides Python